roncor/midicompare/README.md

-To successfully run the script, you will need to have the following libraries installed: flask, mido, numpy, sklearn, and scipy.
-These libraries provide essential functionality that the script relies on.
-Please make sure to install these libraries before executing the script to ensure its proper execution.
+# MIDI Comparison and Conversion

+This application provides two main functionalities:

+    Comparing two MIDI files.
+    Converting a video file to MIDI.

+## Installation

+Before you run the server, ensure you have the required packages installed.
+You can install them using the following command:
-pip install flask mido numpy scikit-learn scipy
+  `pip install flask mido numpy scikit-learn scipy moviepy pydub basic_pitch`
+## API Endpoints